Your Guide to Osteoporosis

 Taking steps to prevent osteoporosis and reduce the risk of falls can help to prevent complications such as loss of independence or life.

 You can take steps to prevent or reduce the likelihood of osteoporosis.
-These steps can include:
+These steps

 - eating a balanced diet rich in vitamin D and calcium